laisuk/OpenccNet/README.md

-# OpenccNet
+# OpenccNetLib

-**OpenccNet** is a high-performance .NET Standard 2.0 library for Chinese text conversion, supporting Simplified ↔ Traditional, Taiwan, Hong Kong, and Japanese Kanji variants.
+**OpenccNetLib** is a high-performance .NET Standard 2.0 library for Chinese text conversion, supporting Simplified ↔ Traditional, Taiwan, Hong Kong, and Japanese Kanji variants.
 It is inspired by [OpenCC](https://github.com/BYVoid/OpenCC) and optimized for speed and memory efficiency in .NET environments.

 ## Features